iamsergio/vscode-workspace-gen/README.md

 If you passed `--features qt` to `cargo install`, you have some convenience options regarding Qt.
 For now, it adds:
 - `--download_qtnatvis` Downloads the `qt6.natvis`, which contains pretty printers for debugging Qt.
+- `--create-default-vscode-workspace` Creates a vscode template suitable for Qt development.
+- `--create-clang-format` Creates a .clang-format file for C++

 ![Build](https://github.com/iamsergio/vscode-workspace-gen/actions/workflows/tests.yml/badge.svg)</br>
 ![Build](https://github.com/iamsergio/vscode-workspace-gen/actions/workflows/sanitizers.yml/badge.svg)</br>